 - government facilitated.

-The Investment Territory team in the Department of Trade, Business and Innovation leads the coordination, development and implementation of whole-of-government policies, strategies and major projects that drive diversity, productivity, development and participation in the NT economy.
+The Investment Territory team in the Department of Industry, Tourism and Trade leads the coordination, development and implementation of whole-of-government policies, strategies and major projects that drive diversity, productivity, development and participation in the NT economy.

 The NT already has a track record of securing investment from proponents who look beyond the short term for significant investment opportunities.